TL;DR

 1. Kenso (iOS App)

-- Progressive overload tracking with visual charts
+- Progressive overload tracking with visual charts across a 208-exercise catalog

-- Custom program builder with periodization support
+- Custom program builder plus 14 pre-built programs

-- Price: $4.99/month
+- Price: about $9.99/month

 2. Apple Watch Series 11 (Wearable)

-- Advanced heart rate variability tracking
+- Heart rate variability tracking

 - Built-in strength training workout profiles

-- 36-hour battery life with always-on display
+- All-day battery life with always-on display

 - Price: $399-$749